-I think it’s because we’re a younger country and, I mean, Māori people are like still being absolutely taken advantage of.
+I think it’s because we’re a younger country and, I mean, Māori people are still being absolutely taken advantage of.
 I don’t know why New Zealand and Australia are like this.
 I think it’s because each country, on the whole, is not very diverse; the Black population is very small, so our understanding of other cultures is still really, really far behind.
 And even myself: I didn’t really understand how far behind I was until I got over here [in England] and suddenly [there were] people from all different backgrounds and [I was] hearing their stories.
 But I think that’s not to say that the people aren’t there, but the country overall isn’t very ethnically diverse at all.
-I think that’s why and also there’s many more people making noise over here as well.
+I think that’s why, and also there’s many more people making noise over here as well.

 I guess all this anti-racist or just the platforming work can be exhausting.
 How do you do this work without burning yourself out, without getting exhausted or, you know, losing hope that the change isn’t moving fast enough?

-I think, because I specifically concentrate on celebrating the people, that it’s actually much more rewarding than like activism.
-I wouldn’t say I’m an activist like Shaneel Lal—I don’t know how they do it; the abuse that they encounter is just revolting but the work they do is much needed — I focus on celebrating the efforts of the people, but they are doing really meaningful work on the front line and open to much larger opportunities to be burnt out.
+I think, because I specifically concentrate on celebrating the people, that it’s actually much more rewarding than activism.
+I wouldn’t say I’m an activist like Shaneel Lal—I don’t know how they do it; the abuse that they encounter is just revolting but the work they do is much needed— I focus on celebrating the efforts of the people, but they are doing really meaningful work on the front line and are open to much larger opportunities to be burnt out.
 I mean it is hard; it’s hard for all of us; it’s exhausting for all of us; but specifically in relation to Diet Paratha, it is actually quite rewarding.

-Yeah, it’s joyous, you know, and I inhale your content like oxygen [laughs].
+Yeah, it’s joyous, and I inhale your content like oxygen [laughs].
 It makes me feel so joyous and so proud in my Brownness and, I guess, for you as well, obviously since you’re creating all this content.
 What is something that you’re proud of in terms of what you’ve created?
 What’s something where your platform has contributed to something that you really own and feel proud of?

 I think I’m proud of the community, because, at the end of the day, it’s a community page, right?
 It celebrates the people and showcases other people’s work, as well as my own.
-I think it’s more the fact that this isn’t just a Brown empowerment page—there are so many platforms like that, you know, for Brown people as a whole—this page is specifically for creative Brown people.
+I think it’s more the fact that this isn’t just a Brown empowerment page—there are so many platforms like that, for Brown people as a whole—this page is specifically for creative Brown people.
 I’m really proud that this community represents creative excellence.
 I really feel like Diet Paratha is a home for South Asian excellence and creativity.
 And so other South Asians that are feeling underrepresented literally come here and they don’t need to look at a Bend It Like Beckham equivalent, or they don’t need to look at like some shoot of people in traditional outfits and feel like that’s all they have to hold onto, do you know what I mean?
 I only wear traditional clothing maybe once every two years.
 It really doesn’t have a hell of a lot to do with who I am as a person.
-So I’m proud of the community: it’s bringing people together and it’s creative South Asian people from all over the globe and just kind of putting people in one place and really like spotlighting the talent for others to be discovered and for us to all to enjoy as a people, because, like you said, it really does, you know, do wonders for identity.
+So I’m proud of the community: it’s bringing people together and it’s creative South Asian people from all over the globe and putting people in one place and really spotlighting the talent for others to be discovered and for us to all to enjoy as a people, because, like you said, it really does do wonders for identity.